-Wolfgang Tillmans, Felix Outside The Lure (1995)
+Wolfgang Tillmans, Portrait of Felix Outside the Lure, 1994

 The policeman isn’t there to create disorder; the policeman is there to preserve disorder.

 Remember Felix Gonzalez-Torres?
 The question isn’t meant to be facetious.
 Rather, it is meant to point out how much the workings of politics and culture have changed since Gonzalez-Torres’s first exhibitions in the late 1980s—and to start a debate on the role his work has played, if any, in our experience of those changes.
 I say “start” a debate because, to my mind, Gonzalez-Torres’s work has never really been challenged: It never had to persuade skeptics over an extended period of time that it was worth looking at, thinking about, or participating in.
 In retrospect, it seems that his billboards, light strands, paper stacks, and candy spills were so ingenious and viscerally affective that they could only be embraced, almost immediately and without question, as a kind of egalitarian salvation.
 Most exemplary in this regard were the untitled paper and candy works, stacks and piles from which anyone could take a piece without returning it or diminishing the firsthand experience of anyone else.
 At the same time—and in apparent contradiction with that reception—this process of eternal deferral was a welcome panacea for a ruling class in need of a mechanism by which they could create the appearance of public generosity without having to disturb the supply chain of power.
 Despite their unusual structure, the works easily joined the smooth flow of everyday objects (and the validation of the common people who use them) into prestigious museums and private collections, a flow that began with the first readymade.